secondmind-labs/markovflow/docs/index.rst

 We have provided multiple `Tutorials <tutorials>` showing the basic functionality of the toolbox, and have a comprehensive `API Reference <autoapi/markovflow/index>`.

-As a quick teaser, here's a snippet from the `intro notebook <notebooks/intro>` that demonstrates how to perform classic GP regression for a simple one-dimensional dataset:
+As a quick teaser, here's a snippet that demonstrates how to perform classic GP regression for a simple one-dimensional dataset:

 .. code-block:: python